andydlindsay/lectures/w05d03/README.md

 # this PORT variable is accessible using process.env.PORT
 ```

-* Or use a package like `dotenv` to progammatically include them
+* Or by using a package like `dotenv` to progammatically include them

 ```bash
 npm i dotenv